-This is a lifestyle change and if you master it!
-With it, you can enjoy all the foods you like in moderation.
+This is a lifestyle change and if you master it, you can enjoy all the foods you like in moderation.

 We hope this article helps you make that lifestyle change.
-For more tips like this, check out Healthy Reads or ask a GOQii Coach by subscribing for personalized coaching here: https://goqiiapp.page.link/bsr
+For more tips like this, check out Healthy Reads or ask a GOQii Coach by subscribing for Personalised Health Coaching here: https://goqiiapp.page.link/bsr